The Snake's Pass: Plot summary

-After Murdock learns of Arthur and Norah's engagement, Murdock asks for Norah's hand and when she refuses Murdock becomes very angry and makes rude comments about the social class difference between Arthur and Norah.
-There is an altercation and Murdock fires Dick.
+After Murdock learns of Arthur and Norah's engagement, Murdock asks for Norah's hand, and when she refuses, Murdock becomes very angry and makes rude comments about the social class difference between Arthur and Norah.
+There is an altercation, and Murdock fires Dick.
 After Murdock leaves, Arthur and Norah decide that she should have two years of schooling in Paris before they are married.
 Arthur decides to buy the land from Joyce so that he will own all of Knocknacar and the hillside and cliffs.
-Joyce agrees and Arthur names Dick the sole protector of the land until he returns from London where he will be setting up Norah's schooling.
+Joyce agrees, and Arthur names Dick the sole protector of the land until he returns from London, where he will be setting up Norah's schooling.

-After Arthur returns to London, he finishes his finances with the buying of the land.
-When Arthur returns to Ireland, he learns that Murdock has taken in Old Moynahan and has kept him very drunk, trying to learn of the location of the treasure.
+After Arthur returns to London, he finishes his finances with the purchase of the land.
+When Arthur returns to Ireland, he learns that Murdock has taken in Old Moynahan and kept him very drunk, trying to learn the treasure's location.
 Moynahan takes Murdock to the spot where the Frenchman was last seen with the gun carriage by his father.
 They are now on Joyce's land and very close to the bog.
 Murdock gives Moynahan more whiskey and leads him to walk straight into the bog to his death.
-Murdock leaves and Dick saves Moynahan without Murdock seeing and goes to get help from Joyce and Norah Murdock is already at Joyce's house explaining how he is unable to find Moynahan and that he is worried he mistakenly walked into the bog.
-Murdock leaves and Dick explains what has really happened.
-The three of them safely bring Moynahan back to Joyce's and help him to bed but when he awakes the next morning he remembers nothing of the night before.
-Joyce lies to Murdock and tells him they found Moynahan asleep on the hillside.
-Dick goes back to the place Murdock marked the night before and strategically moves the stones he used to mark the treasure spot a few yards away, closer to the bog.
+Murdock leaves, and Dick saves Moynahan without Murdock seeing, and goes to get help from Joyce and Norah.
+Murdock is already at Joyce's house, explaining that he cannot find Moynahan and is worried he may have mistakenly walked into the bog.
+Murdock leaves, and Dick explains what has really happened.
+The three of them safely bring Moynahan back to Joyce's and help him to bed, but when he awakes the next morning, he remembers nothing of the night before.
+Joyce lies to Murdock, telling him they found Moynahan asleep on the hillside.
+Dick returns to the spot Murdock marked the night before and strategically moves the stones he used to mark the treasure spot a few yards away, closer to the bog.
 Dick then marks the spot with his own marking so Murdock will never know.
 Dick is very worried that Murdock will try to murder Moynahan again and then come after Norah.